In the News

 John Karl Scholz will succeed UO’s last president, who left the university for a job at Northwestern.

-The University of Oregon has selected a new executive director for the Ballmer Institute for Children's Behavioral Health.
+KGW covers the University of Oregon’s announcement appointing Katie McLaughlin, PhD, as executive director of the Ballmer Institute for Children’s Behavioral Health.

 As a leading researcher, clinical psychologist, Katie McLaughlin has dedicated her career to the prevention, treatment of mental health issues in youth.